 I accept that Northumberland County Council, its partners, agents or employees are not liable for any costs, losses or damages incurred as a direct result of the activity or project taking place.

-SIGNATURE or E-SIGNATURE: …………………………….…… NAME (Please print): ………………….…………….
+SIGNATURE or E-SIGNATURE: ……………………… NAME (Please print): ………………….…….

-DATE: …………………………………………..
+DATE: ………………………………………

 General Data Protection Regulation 2018 Privacy Statement Northumberland County Council is the sole owner of the information collected by us.
-The information collected will enable us to correctly process your request regarding a Climate Fund application.
+The information collected will enable us to correctly process your request regarding a Climate Change Fund application.
 We will not provide your personal information to any other external organisation or individual unless it is lawful to do so, eg the prevention and/or detection of crime; where sharing is covered by a data sharing agreement or Service Level Agreement (SLA); or where you have provided explicit consent to do so.
 However, we will need to share your information with certain departments of this Council where necessary for the Council’s law enforcement functions, eg licensing, planning enforcement, trading standards and food safety, etc. If this is the case we are not required to, and will not, seek your consent to do so.
 The Council’s Privacy Notice can be found on the Council’s website and at Customer Information Centres.